 - where possible, consider providing employees with face masks that are lightweight and a light colour

 - if protective clothing is worn, such as coveralls, ensure it is lightweight, loose fitting and light in colour where possible

 - re-evaluate the workload, taking into account the weather conditions and time of day when the work will be done

 - consider whether the work can be rescheduled to another time or day when the temperature will be cooler

-Employers have duties under the Occupational Health and Safety Act 2004 (OHS Act), which include that they must, so far as is reasonably practicable:
+Employers have duties under the OHS Act, which include that they must, so far as is reasonably practicable:

 - provide and maintain a working environment that is safe and without risks to the health of employees and independent contractors, including psychological health

 - provide such information, instruction, training or supervision to employees and independent contractors as is necessary to enable those persons to perform their work in a way that is safe and without risks to health